devops-anilkumar/ansible/README.md

 Ansible uses a module called as setup using that we can check the collected facts

-$ ansible -i inventory  all -m setup
+$ ansible -i inventory all -e ansible_user=centos -e ansible_password=DevOps321 -m setup